 As part of the curriculum, students in previous summers watched the following movies from Lebanon and the region: Caramel (سكّر بنات); Where Do We Go Now? (وهلأ لوين); Solitaire (محبس); The Trials of Spring (عواصف الربيع); Wadjda (وجدة); Salt of this Sea (ملح هذا البحر).
 These movies are fully integrated into the curriculum.
 Students complete in-class activities about the movies beforehand, and assignments about the movies afterwards.

 An integral part of the CAMES summer Arabic program is the language exchange in collaboration with AUB’s Center for Civic Engagement and Community Service (CCECS)

 and the NGO Jusoor, which supports educational opportunities for underprivileged Syrian youth.
-In summer 2018, CAMES students were able to spend up to six sessions speaking Arabic with a language partner during the program, with the possibility of continuing the language collaboration via Skype with their language partners after the program was over.
+In previous summers, CAMES students were able to spend up to six sessions speaking Arabic with a language partner during the program, with the possibility of continuing the language collaboration via Skype with their language partners after the program was over.

 Senior Citizens - Oral History